Join the team at the Southeastern Railway Museum

 Q. What is the museum’s mission?

-A. The mission of the Southeastern Railway Museum is to provide an educational atmosphere that will vividly bring to life the cultural, technological, and historical importance of transportation to our region.
+A. The mission of the Southeastern Railway Museum is to provide an educational atmosphere that vividly brings to life the cultural, technological, and historical importance of transportation to our region.
 This is accomplished through the preservation, conservation, and display of publications, memorabilia, and equipment; the operation of historic equipment, and the portrayal of the lives of those people who created and provided that transportation.

 Q. Do I have to have experience with trains to volunteer?